Kevin64/asset-information-and-registration/README.md

 - **Virtualization Technology status** - enforced by default (alerts if the virtualization technology is enabled on UEFI capable systems)
 - **TPM version** - enforced by default (alerts if the trusted platform module is the right version for a given hardware model)

-After the scan, AIR checks with the APCS server, that supplies the stardard configuration set in the database, for each hardware model.
+After the scan, AIR checks with the <a href=https://github.com/Kevin64/asset-and-personnel-control-system>APCS</a> server, that supplies the stardard configuration set in the database, for each hardware model.
 The client then alerts the agent for any configurations or irregularities with the PC specs.

 ## Screens